stecky/chart-releaser-action/README.md

 - `config`: Optional config file for chart-releaser
 - `charts_dir`: The charts directory
 - `charts_repo_url`: The GitHub Pages URL to the charts repo (default: `https://<owner>.github.io/<project>`)
+- `packages_with_index`: Save a copy of the package files to the GitHub pages branch and reference them in the index

 ### Example Workflow